pedroalvesbatista/singularity-admindocs/security.rst

 Apptainer Image Format (SIF)
 ##############################

-Sylabs addresses container security as a continuous process.
+Apptainer Security Team addresses container security as a continuous process.
 It attempts to provide container integrity throughout the distribution pipeline.. i.e., at rest, in transit and while running.
 Hence, the SIF has been designed to achieve these goals.

 A SIF file is an immutable container runtime image.
 It is a physical representation of the container environment itself.
 An